Slip and Fall Live Transfers for Personal Injury Law Firms

 Excluded property type

-No identifiable property owner or location
+No identifiable property or hazard

 Already represented caller